fabkravmaga/addo2017/README.md

 1. My Demo App @ http://13.228.110.97:3000/

-  * Make your presence!
-Submit your name and a quote!
+  * Mark your presence!
+Submit your name and a quote! :)

 2. Vault-UI @ http://13.228.110.97/

   * Try it using low-risk, read-only credentials user:addo2017 and password:addo2017

   * Permissions to see `secret/example/test` and `secret/example/mongodb-read`

+3. Merging any changes into master branch will get the changes to be live

 ### Likely Benefits of using a Secret Management Service